mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 | #5 | Back in CloudShell run `git clone <PASTE THE URL COPIED IN THE ABOVE STEP>.` | Your copy of the repo is cloned into CloudShell. |
 | #6 | Change into the new directory | NA |

-Run `ls la` to see the files you just forked.
+Run `ls -la` to see the files you just forked.
 For an explanation of the files, watch the accompying demo/walk through video for this lab.

 ---
 ---